el-tahir/chessbot/README.md

 ## Project Structure

-The project consists of three main Python scripts and a Jupyter Notebook:
+The project consists of two main Python scripts and a Jupyter Notebook:

 1. `get_pgns.py`: This script is responsible for splitting the input games from the `input_games.pgn` file into separate PGN files for black and white games.
 2. `get_csv.py`: This script is responsible for converting the PGN files into a CSV format that can be used for model training.
 The output CSV files contain information about each move and the top 10 moves recommended by Stockfish.